DPA 2011 Twin Diaphragm Cardioid Microphone

 Other preamps include the very small form factor types MMP-E Modular Active Cable (XLR output) and MMP-G Modular Active Cable (MicroDot output), allowing for very slim set-ups.
 The MMP-G even allows you to match a larger microphone directly to a wireless transmitter.

 The 2011A Twin Diaphragm Cardioid Mic is acclaimed for its close-miking excellence and hi-SPL handling.
-Optimized for onstage use, it has been used on many stages as well as recording sessions.
+Optimized for onstage use, it has been used on many stages as well as in recording sessions.
 It exhibits a previously unheard blend of clarity, richness, and dynamic range.

 The 2011C Compact Twin Diaphragm Cardioid Mic offers a subtle character alteration with a bit more “body” to the low end than the 2011A.
 It is also much easier to position than other cardioid mics.